qwerty12/mitmproxy-resource-override/README.md

 # mitmproxy - Resource Override

 Forked from [heytric](https://github.com/heyrict/mitmproxy-resource-override), who got it from [kylepaulsen](https://github.com/kylepaulsen/mitmproxy-resource-override).
 Added some minor debug output, fixed hostname in url (was IP in transparent mode).
 Furthermore, all files we are going to replace aren't downloaded from server anymore.
 (This fixes replacing bigger files, like a 400mb .exe...)
 Instead, we just request the Header with HTTP HEAD.
+Moved to RegEx instead of fixing the custom parsing stuff by [kylepaulsen](https://github.com/kylepaulsen/mitmproxy-resource-override).
+Sorry, your solution looks like it took pretty long to write it.

 # How to use
 1. Install mitmproxy (see the other info section below if you have trouble)